Signed in as:

 ~ Pythagoras (570-c.495 BCE), a mathematician, mystic and scientist

-Numbers are not simply to count, label, measure or judge.
-Numbers have "value" and each playing card, except the Joker, has a number or "face value" too.
+Numbers are not simply to count, label, measure, or judge.
+Numbers have "value" and each playing card, including the Joker, has a number or "face value" too.
 These values are reflections of the underlying structure and complex systems that make up life itself.
 In Cardology, Face Value is part of an infinite fractal system that reveals the code of creation for our lives.
 Face Value plays an integral part of this secret and highly revered system of ancient knowledge made up of emblems, colors and numbers, containing the very structure of time, our thoughts, and our experiences in life from birth to death.

 Jokers (Face Value: 0)